Cordobo/all/README.md

 Please be aware, a minimum of 20 TB of free space must be available on your hard drive:

 ````
-$ npm install all --dev
+$ npm install all -g
 # OR
-$ yarn add all --dev
+$ yarn add all -g
 ````

 ## Contribute